kapowaz/doorbell-tool/README.md

 You can also supply arguments for `--volume` and `--repeat` to change the volume (!) and how many times the chime should play after the buzzer is pressed.
-Note: this is not the same as the sound played by e.g. a connected PoE Chime (if you have one); at the point I’m writing this, _that_ chime sound can only be set using the UniFi Protect app from the preinstalled list of chimes :(
+Note: this is not the same as the sound played by e.g. a connected PoE Chime (if you have one); you can customise this by uploading a custom `.wav` or `.mp3` file from the UniFi Protect app.

 _To update the animations displayed on the doorbell screen for specific key events, run:_